-The domestic Philippine purse-seine and ring-net fleets operate in Philippine and northern Indonesian waters, and have caught about 150,000 mt in recent years (OFP 2006); the domestic Indonesian purse-seine and ring-net fleets take a similar catch level.
-This means that around 20% of the WCP-CA purse-seine catch comes from the waters of these countries.
+The domestic Philippine purse-seine and ring-net fleets operate in Philippine and northern Indonesian waters, and have each taken about 150,000 mt in recent years (OFP, 2007).
+The domestic Indonesian purse-seine and ringnet fleets take a similar catch level which means that around 20% of the WCP-CA purse-seine catch comes from the waters of these countries.

-Figure 6 shows the annual trends in purse-seine effort by individual set types for the major purse-seine fleets.
-The proportion of sets on free-swimming (unassociated) schools of tuna increased for all fleets in 2005, with a corresponding reduction in the number of sets on associated schools (logs and drifting FADs).
-Overall, unassociated sets accounted for about two-thirds of all sets for these fleets during 2005, compared to less than half in 2004.
-As in recent years, the Korean fleet continued to concentrate on unassociated, free-swimming schools during 2005 (80% of all sets).
-Of the associated set types, log sets have been the dominant set type for the Asian purse-seine fleets in recent years, while the USA and FSM Arrangement fleets tended to set on a higher proportion of drifting FADs (than logs) during 2005.
+Figure 6 shows the annual trends in the school types set on by the major purse-seine fleets.
+The proportion of sets on free-swimming (unassociated) schools of tuna declined for all fleets in 2006

+(compared to 2005), with a corresponding increase on the number of sets on associated schools (logs and drifting FADs) - this trend was also experienced from 2003 to 2004.
+Overall, unassociated sets accounted for about 51% of all sets for these fleets during 2006 (compared to around 61% in 2005).
+The Korean purse-seine fleet predominantly fish on unassociated, free-swimming schools (71% of all sets during 2006), while the other fleets have concentrated on associated-set types in recent years.
+Of the associated set types, log sets have been favoured over drifting FAD sets by most purse-seine fleets in recent years, with the exception being the US fleet which continues to operate in more eastern (and southern) areas of the WCP-CA concentrating on drifting FAD sets (66%).

-'Other' set types, principally comprised of sets associated with anchored FADs, represent an important component of the fishing activity by the FMS Arrangement vessels, particularly the vessels operating in PNG and Solomon Islands archipelagic waters (Figure 6).
+'Other' set types, principally comprised of sets associated with anchored FADs, represent an important component of the fishing activity by the FSM Arrangement vessels, particularly the vessels operating in PNG and Solomon Islands archipelagic waters (Figure 6).